Experience the perfect combination of free live music and stunning waterfront views this summer at the 12-acre oasis that is Gantry Plaza State Park!

-Presented in collaboration with the New York State Office of Parks, Recreation and Historic Preservation, and with generous support from Plaxall, Inc., the Live at the Gantries kicks off on July 11 and continues every Tuesday through August 15.
+Presented in collaboration with the New York State Office of Parks, Recreation and Historic Preservation, and with generous support from the Mathis-Pfohl Foundation, Live at the Gantries is a series of free outdoor performances featuring a diverse range of local talents that celebrate the unique cultures and communities of Queens.
+This free concert series takes place at the 12-acre oasis that is Gantry Plaza State Park, LIC.
 Starting at 7:00 PM, each concert showcases the very best in local music talent and culminates in a breathtaking sunset over the East River.
 Whether you’re a lover of music, a fan of the great outdoors, or simply looking for a fun night out, Live at the Gantries is the perfect way to spend your summer evenings.

 Here’s a glimpse into all the fun we had at the Gantries last year.
-We hope you’ll be able to make it this time around!

 2023 Performances